 - you identify somewhere between male and female

 - you recognise yourself as another gender identity.

 Young people who are gender diverse or do not identify with the gender they were assigned at birth can live exciting and fulfilling lives.
 But, a lack of understanding, acceptance, discrimination and transphobia – along with a lack of understanding or acceptance – can contribute to an increased risk of depression, anxiety, self harm and suicide.

 Why might this be difficult for me?

 Some common experiences that can affect your wellbeing and increase your vulnerability to developing mental health difficulties are:

 - feeling ‘different’ from other people around you

-- transphobic bullying about your gender identity, whether verbal or physical
+- experiencing bullying about your gender identity, whether verbal, physical or online

 - feeling pressure to define or deny your feelings regarding your gender identity